bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 ## About Planets in Star Wars world

-## The Midi-ceorians in Star Wars world
+## The Midi-crorians in Star Wars world

 - list 1
   - list 2: aaaassssdddddffff